Benefits investigation: A review of how your health insurance plan covers a medicine or treatment your doctor has prescribed.

 Low Platelet Count: Platelets help stop bleeding or blood loss.
 GAZYVA may reduce the number of platelets you have in your blood; having low platelet count is called thrombocytopenia.
 This may affect the clotting process.
 While you are taking GAZYVA, your doctor will do blood work to check your platelet count.
 Severe and life-threatening thrombocytopenia can develop during treatment with GAZYVA.
 Fatal bleeding events have occurred in patients treated with GAZYVA.
 If your platelet count gets too low, your treatment may be delayed or reduced

-The most common side effects of GAZYVA in CLL were infusion-related reactions and low white blood cell counts.
+The most common side effects seen with GAZYVA in a study that included previously untreated FL patients were infusion-related reactions, low white blood cell count, upper respiratory tract infections, cough, constipation and diarrhea

 What other information should I tell my doctor before receiving GAZYVA?